akpiya/EMSim/README.md

 ## Installation
 Clone with `git clone --recursive https://github.com/akpiya/EMSim.git`.
 In the repo, create a `build` directory and cd into it.
-From there, run `cmake ..`, then `make` and `./main`.
+From there, run `cmake ..`, then `make`, and finally `./main`.
-Note that EMSim runes only on Metal-compatible Apple PCs.
+Note that EMSim runs only on Metal-compatible Apple PCs.

 ## Performance
 This project went through multiple iterations to optimize performance.
 This table summarizes a few benchmarks detailing this progress.
 All benchmarks are done on a 301x301 grid with a simulation time-step up to 100.